brianManesis/Country_Information_App/README.md

-# coding-challenge-submission React-Express Country Information App
+# React-Express Country Information App
 This is a web application built with React, NodeJS and Express which allows users to input a country as a string and retrieves information about that country from the REST Countries API.

 Prerequisites